Feras454/Feras454.github.io/content/post/machine-learning-detection-of-malicious-urls-with-implementation-using-keras/index.md

 ---

 ## Introduction
 This project is part of the **Machine Learning for Cybersecurity course** I am taking as a cybersecurity student at the university.
-While I am not an ML engineer, this blog outlines how to implement a deep learning model to detect malicious URLs.
+While I am not an ML expert, this blog outlines how to implement a deep learning model to detect malicious URLs.
 I will demonstrate how a neural network can classify URLs as benign or malicious using specific features.
 Basic ML knowledge is required, but deep expertise is not necessary.

 ---